A guide to protecting yourself online.

 If you are suspicious of an email or text message (for any of the reasons we’ve listed, or if it just doesn’t seem right), you can check if it is on a list of known spam and scam emails and text messages.

 The most common text scam at the moment is a fake delivery notification.
 These scams take advantage of an increase in online shopping and trick many people if they happen to have a delivery coming that day.

 Note: McAfee and Symantec feature spam and scam email lists on their websites.

 2. Don’t trust the display name of the sender.

-A common tactic is to use a hoax display name email, usually one that is similar to a source you would trust.
+A common tactic is to use a hoax display name, usually one that is similar to a source you would trust.
 Most user inboxes only present the display name once delivered, not the email address in full.
-Always check the full email address.
+Always check the full email address or contact.

 3. Double check the links (without clicking them!).

 For scam emails, hover your mouse over any links to preview the URL (it will either appear next to your cursor, or in the bottom left corner of your screen).
 Beware if the web address looks strange, or doesn’t match what the email says it is.